Skip to main content

 Faculty Advisers | M.A.
 Requirements | M.A.
 Transfer Credits | Advancement to the Ph.D. | Ph.D.
 Requirements | Additional Requirements | Program Standing | Requirements Timeline | Other Matters

-These requirements apply to all students, unless otherwise noted.
+These requirements apply to students who either opted into the new program or joined the Sociology PhD program in Fall 2023 or later.
 Students are responsible to learn departmental degree requirements, to be familiar with rules for determining standing in the program, and to understand the consequences of not meeting these standards.
-Failure to meet these standards may lead to incidents of probation, termination of one’s funding, and, ultimately, dismissal from the program.
+Failure to meet these standards may lead to incidents of probation or dismissal from the program.

 Return to top